BUEC500C1/news-analyzer-whunt1965/file_uploader/README.md

         },
    }
 </pre>
-- create(JSON fileObject): Uploads a file and creates an entry in the Database
+- create(file path): Uploads a file and creates an entry in the Database
-    - @param< JSON fileObject > A JSON file object containing all fields specified in the above format
+    - @param< file path > A path to a file to be uploaded into the database
     - @return The JSON object along with a reponse code indeicating success or failure
 - read(JSON fileObject): Allows a user to read a file (or specific components) from the database
     - @param< Fileobject > A JSON object containing the file ID and (optionally) the specific parameters to read